 When enrolling students have the option to allow GIC to hold their Title IV credit balance to pay future tuition charges.
-This can be done by completing an authorization to hold the excess funds form from the Financial Aid Department.
+This can be done by obtaining authorization to hold excess funds from the Financial Aid Department.
 If the student does not want the school to hold their funds or wishes to cancel the hold of their funds, all credit balance will be processed within 14 days of the credit balance appearing on the student account.
 Regardless of the chosen option the school will clear all credit balances on a student account upon completion of the program.

-Any balance owed to GIC must be paid at the time of graduation
+Any balance owed to GIC must be paid at the time of graduation.
+When the student cannot pay the balance in full a payment plan will be set up for no longer than 11 months.